2025 Cambodian–Thai border crisis: 29 August – 7 September

-Civilian protests and border clashes
+17–27 September

 On 17 September 2025, the Royal Thai Army (RTA) reported that approximately 200 Cambodian civilian protesters approached Thai-installed barbed wire along the border between Ban Nong Ya Kaew in Sa Kaeo Province, Thailand, and Ou Beichoan commune, Ou Chrov District, Banteay Meanchey Province, Cambodia, and began removing it.
 The RTA claimed that some protesters were armed with wooden sticks and slingshots.
 After negotiations, the RTA stated that it deployed riot police and other crowd-control measures, including tear gas and rubber bullets, to prevent the situation from escalating.
 Some Thai soldiers reportedly sustained injuries from projectiles.
 The RTA accused Cambodian soldiers present in the area of failing to control the protesters.

-In response, the Royal Government of Cambodia condemned the alleged cross-border incursion by Thai forces into Prey Chan Village, Ou Beichoan commune.
+In response, the Cambodian government condemned the alleged cross-border incursion by Thai forces into Prey Chan Village, Ou Beichoan commune.
 Cambodian officials stated that Thai forces, including border patrol and paratroopers, entered Cambodian territory with batons, shields, vehicles, tear gas, and other equipment, allegedly to suppress demonstrations and seize farmland.
 Cambodian authorities reported that at least 24–30 civilians, including Buddhist monks, were injured.
 Cambodian security forces did not retaliate, and emergency services treated the wounded.
 The Malaysian-led Interim Observer Team visited the site to observe and verify the border situation.

 The Cambodian government described the actions of Thai forces as violations of the ceasefire, Cambodian sovereignty, and international law, emphasizing that local residents had protested peacefully to defend farmland.
 Cambodia reaffirmed its commitment under Prime Minister Hun Manet to resolve disputes peacefully and urged Thailand to respect ceasefire agreements and avoid actions that could escalate tensions.
 The RTA responded by asserting that the area was within Thai territory and that its use of crowd-control measures was lawful.
-Thai authorities claimed that Cambodian actions violated the ceasefire by “inciting its people to enter Thai territory.”
+Thai authorities claimed that Cambodian actions violated the ceasefire by "inciting its people to enter Thai territory."

 On 27 September 2025, gunfire was reported in the Chong Ahn Ma area along the Cambodia–Thailand border.
 Thai sources claimed that Cambodian forces fired on Thai positions.
-Conversely, Cambodia's Ministry of National Defence alleged that Thai troops fired mortars and rifles across the border at Cambodian positions in the An Ses area at approximately 11:52 a.m.
-The ministry condemned the attack as a violation of the ceasefire agreement and urged Thailand to respect its commitments, while reaffirming Cambodia’s pledge to resolve disputes peacefully.
+Conversely, Cambodia's Ministry of National Defence alleged that Thai troops fired mortars and rifles across the border at Cambodian positions in the An Ses area at approximately 11:52 am.
+The ministry condemned the attack as a violation of the ceasefire agreement and urged Thailand to respect its commitments, while reaffirming Cambodia's pledge to resolve disputes peacefully.
 The clashes reportedly lasted around 30 minutes, with no Thai casualties reported.